 - Publish quality content

 - Design a visible and attractive CTA

-- Create a landing page that appeals to your ideal customer
+- Develop a landing page that appeals to your ideal customer

 - Create a great thank you page

-In this section, we’ll discuss several great techniques important for attracting more prospects to your product.
+In this section, we’ll discuss several great techniques essential for attracting more prospects to your product.